ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/02-Lists/03-doubly-linked-list.md

     this.length = 0;
   }

-  // add to the beginning of list push(value) {
+  // add to beginning of list
+  push(value) {
     let node = new Node(value);